arogers1/arogers1.github.io/_posts/2016-8-15-Hello-World.md

 For some reason it is still linking to the old default post that I overwrote.

 Let's see if this edit fixes that.

+Turns out it was just a browser caching problem.
+Cool.